 - Be unemployed or underemployed (working less than 20 hours per week)

 - Reside in Revelstoke, BC or surrounding area and be legally entitle to work in Canada

-- Have an active Employment Insurance (EI)claim, or had an EI claim ending in the past three years or received maternity or parental leave benefits within the past five years
+- Have an active Employment Insurance (EI) claim, or had an EI claim ending in the past five years or received maternity or parental leave benefits within the past five years

 - You must demonstrate an active job search.